osonus/oson/UserGuide.md

 If all of these are not met, the tool will try tens of other ways to create a new instance, or fails in the end.

+I tried to create a case where Oson cannot initiate a class by itself, but in these cases it can do it without particular help, one main reason is that the compiler I used must have included type information inside bytecode, so it causes no issue to get parameter names from it.
+In case parameter names inside constructors get erased, we do need to provide name support by annotations.